naman-32/LiveSentimentAnalyser/README.md

 ## LiveSentimentAnalyser
-A live sentiment analyser about some keywords using live tweets from [twitter](https://twitter.com).
+A live sentiment analyser about keywords given using live tweets from [twitter](https://twitter.com).

 ## Table of contents
 * [Methodology](#Methodology)